 - Remember that it can be hard to open up.
 Your partner may be worried about feeling rejected if he or she expresses views honestly.

 Help is available if you have ongoing difficulty communicating with your partner.
+You can strengthen your relationships through Military OneSource’s free, education-focused Building Healthy Relationships specialty consultation.
 You can access free, confidential, non-medical counseling services through Military OneSource or through the Military and Family Life Counseling Program — contact the program through your installation’s Military and Family Support Center.